icann/OCTO-TE-labs/DNSSEC 06 - Chain of Trust.md

 # Establish a chain of trust

-As a reminder, your domain is grpX.lab_domain, and your parent is lab_domain.

 Let's start with looking at the current state of your domain.
 Go to [dnsviz.net](https://dnsviz.net) and analyze your domain.